bupt-ipcr/RL4Net/README.md

-# VVLAB
+# RL4Net

-VVLAB is a reinforcement learning platform based on Pytorch and OpenAI Gym.The supported interface algorithms currently include:
+RL4Net is a reinforcement learning platform based on Pytorch and OpenAI Gym.The supported interface algorithms currently include:

 - Sarsa